17 gifts the Aries in your life will love - CNN Underscored

 Your Aries is going to need a trustworthy pair of boots for all the adventures they’re going to go on as the weather warms.
 These Blundstone boots are extremely durable, comfortable and fashionable enough so they can wear them at the trailhead, office or anywhere else.

-ENO DoubleNest Hammock ($69.95; amazon.com)
+Eno DoubleNest Hammock ($69.95; amazon.com)

 Nothing’s better than a nap in a hammock in the woods.
 Get your Aries this oversized yet lightweight hammock so they can rock back and forth to the sounds of nature this spring.
 Just don’t forget the straps.

-Weber Kettle 22-inch Grill ($109, originally $119.99; amazon.com)
+Weber Kettle 22-Inch Grill ($109, originally $119.99; amazon.com)

-This Weber grill can turn any weeknight into a fun backyard barbeque.
+This Weber grill can turn any weeknight into a fun backyard barbecue.
 Its simple design makes grilling easy, plus it has a removable ash catcher to make cleanup a breeze after all the grilling is done.

-Hydro Flask 24-Ounce Lightweight Wide Mouth Trail Series Bottle ($31.47, originally $44.95; hydroflask.com)
+Hydro Flask 24-Ounce Lightweight Wide-Mouth Trail Series Bottle ($31.47, originally $44.95; hydroflask.com)

-Hydro Flask is famous for its trendy bottles that can keep water cold for hours on end, and now the brand’s new Trail Series takes that same performance but cuts down on weight so you can have ice cold water on all your long, tough hikes.
+Hydro Flask is famous for its trendy bottles that can keep water cold for hours on end, and now the brand’s new Trail Series takes that same performance but cuts down on weight so you can have ice-cold water on all your long, tough hikes.

 Lao Gan Ma Spicy Chili Crisp ($14.99; amazon.com)

-Add some spice into their life with this delicious sichuan chili crisp.
+Add some spice to their life with this delicious sichuan chili crisp.
 It’s not the spiciest sauce in the world, but its umami-filled, tingly flavor goes with basically everything.
 Check out lots of other top-rated spicy stuff on Amazon here.

 Prickly Pear Cactus ($80; bloomscape.com)

-The Aries in your life might have a few prickly points to their personality, so this prickly pear cactus from Bloomscape is the perfect, low-maintenance gift to turn them into a soft-hearted plant parent.
+The Aries in your life might have a few prickly points to their personality, so this prickly pear cactus from Bloomscape is the perfect low-maintenance gift to turn them into a soft-hearted plant parent.

 To keep them fueled through all their adventures, gift them this can of Grady’s Cold Brew, which is a deliciously concentrated coffee to keep them wired in.